The LaterPay WordPress plugin offers the following features:

-- Dynamic Pricing: For every single post, you can set a price curve that changes the price of a blog post
+You may also apply a dynamic pricing scheme to posts: For every single post, you can set a price curve that changes the price of a blog post

 over time, starting from the publication date.

-E.g. you can offer a breaking news post for 0.49 Euro for the first two days and then automatically reduce the price
+E.g. you can offer a breaking news post for 0.49 for the first two days and then automatically reduce the price

-- LaterPay button: Each post with a price > 0.00 Euro automatically contains a LaterPay button at the beginning of the
+- LaterPay button: Each post with a price > 0.00 automatically contains a LaterPay button at the beginning of the

 post content.
 You can choose to not show this button and instead render it from within your theme by calling

 do_action( ‘laterpay_purchase_button’ ) within your theme.